Residents in the Radiology Residency Program at Bryn Mawr Hospital are

-The morning conference is resident driven and consists of
+The morning conference is either interdisciplinary or resident driven

-didactic and case presentation lectures taken from established
+and consists of didactic and case presentation lectures taken from

-radiology texts and resources.
-The Noon conference is attending
+established radiology texts and resources.
+The Noon conference is

-led, usually in a didactic or “hot-seat” format.
-Professors from
+attending led, either in a didactic or “hot-seat” format.

-attending radiologists in their respective specialties to assist
+attending radiologists in their respective subspecialties to assist in

 A sample of a monthly conference schedule can be seen below:

-complete at least one research project during their residency.
+least one research project during their residency.
+Publication and/or

-Publication and/or presentation of the project at a scientific
+presentation of the project at a scientific meeting is strongly

 Connect with MLH